JuliaNocera/elixir_workshop/workshops/workshop1.md

 project, use the `mix help` command.
 To get more detailed documentation on a task, run `mix help` with the name of the task.
 For example, to get more detailed documentation on the `mix test` command, run `mix help test`.

+## Today's task

+My hope is that you have read, or partially read the 1st and 2nd chapter of the Elixir in Action book.
+We will be using some of the concepts from those chapters to implement our task.

+Our task today is to implement an HTTP response parser.
+We will be using test driven development to drive the implementation of our module.

+The project has a single module named `HttpResponseParser`, defined at `lib/http_response_parser.ex`.
+Inside of this module, you will see a single
+function: `HttpResponseParser.parse/1`.
+Our goal is to implement this function given a variety of HTTP responses from the Pokeapi.
+Our parser will allow us to take a response and extract the body of the response, optionally parsing it into JSON.
+We will also need to handle errors.
+Our parser will allow us to easily pattern match on the result and extract the contents of the body.

+**Additional info for the nerds**:

+Our tests today are using a simplified response from the [Poke API](https://pokeapi.co/).
+The structure I used was created from a library called [`HTTPoision`](http://hexdocs.pm/httpoison), which is an HTTP client for Elixir.
+While the data is simplified, you will find the structure to look almost identical to the `%HTTPoision.Response{}` struct.